Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 • Michiko Kudo (Female Lead): An independent journalist struggling to balance traditional family pressures with her yearning for personal freedom.

-• Kaito Sugimoto (Main Antagonist): Shinichi’s childhood rival — a charismatic and successful Tokyo businessman who embodies societal pressure and conformity.
+• Kaito Sugimoto (Main Antagonist): Shinichi’s childhood rival — a charismatic and cunning corporate strategist who embodies societal pressure and conformity.

 Supporting Characters

-• Kenji Hoshino: Shinichi’s traditional, stoic father who expects conformity yet quietly supports his son’s artistic dreams.
+• Kenichi Hoshino: Shinichi’s traditional, stoic father who expects conformity yet quietly supports his son’s artistic dreams.

 • Reiko Hoshino: Shinichi’s gentle, nurturing mother who strives to keep the family united amid growing tensions.

-• Hiromi Hoshino: Shinichi’s artistic twin sister who wrestles with defining her own identity beyond his shadow, ultimately finding guidance under Noriko Sasaki’s mentorship.
+• Hiromi Hoshino: Shinichi’s artistic twin sister, struggling to define her identity beyond his shadow, ultimately finding guidance under Noriko Sasaki’s mentorship.

 • Haruto Hoshino: Shinichi’s energetic, idealistic younger brother who admires him deeply but struggles between family expectations and his own ambitions.